 - Muffled hearing or hearing loss

 - Full or plugged-up feeling in the ear

 The provider will use a lighted instrument called an otoscope to look in your child’s ear.
 This helps reveal if there is also an infection in the middle ear called otitis media [LINK to Otitis Media page].
 Although this infection usually does not occur with swimmer’s ear, some children may have both types of infections.

-Your child’s healthcare provider may also take a culture of the drainage from the ear to help figure out the best treatment.
+Your child’s healthcare provider may also take a culture of the drainage from the ear to help plan the best treatment.